 The Winchester 1897 shotgun was manufactured from 1897 to 1957.
 At one time the ’97 set the standard for combat shotguns.
 With a five-round tubular magazine fed by a helical coil spring and featuring a reliable slide action the ’97 is a rugged serviceable shotgun.
 While the author has tested quite a few shotguns for a new book, the pump-action clone of the Winchester 1897 is a hands-down favorite for fun shooting.

 Does anybody buy brand name anything anymore?
 I don’t know about you, but I haven’t bought an actual bottle of Heinz ketchup since I found out that the “great value” store brand is literally packaged in the same facility.
 The analgesics in my medicine cabinet read ibuprofen and acetaminophen rather than Advil or Tylenol.
 So, the question is, why not guns?

-Forget the bald eagles, Ben Franklin wanted to make the wild turkey the national bird and for good reason.
-Turkeys are tough to hunt, have red, white, and blue heads, and darn smart.
-They are also rather tough to kill—but firearm and ammunition manufacturers are working to even that score.
 New shotshells, better optics, and improved guns, it’s enough to get a turkey hunter’s blood boiling!
 Speaking of which, here is the latest gobbler getter from Winchester.

 It used to be believed (or is it still believed) that the 12-gauge pump-action shotgun was the ultimate home-defense gun.
 Has the AR-15 taken over in popularity?
 We discuss this question and let you reach your own conclusions.
 Weigh in on the discussion after reading.